ahmed-aouinti/ecommerce-luv2shop-angular-springboot/README.md

 The frontend of the project is hosted on Netlify for easy access.

+### Backend Hosting on Render

+The backend of the project is hosted on Render.

-### Backend and MySQL Database Hosting on Railway
+### MySQL Database Hosting on Railway

-The backend of the project, along with the MySQL database, is hosted on Railway.
+The MySQL database is hosted on Railway.

 ## Usage